"You have not lived today until you

 There are other aspects to this nearly half-trillion-dollar story.

-Ms. MacDonald, the Foundation chair, adds that while the totals are record-setting, individual households and certain charities may look different with many facing hardships.
+Ms. MacDonald, the Foundation chair, adds that while the totals are record-setting, individual households and specific charities may look different, with many facing hardships.

-"In some ways, 2020 is a story of uneven impact and uneven recovery.
-Many wealthier households were more insulated from the effects of Covid-19, and the ensuing economic shock, and they have had a greater capacity to give charitably than households and communities that were disproportionately affected and struggled financially," said Amir Pasic, Ph.D., Dean of the Lilly Family School of Philanthropy.
+"In some ways, 2020 is a story of uneven impact and recovery.
+However, many wealthier households were more insulated from the effects of Covid-19 and the ensuing economic shock, and they have had a greater capacity to give charitably than households and communities that were disproportionately affected and struggled financially," said Amir Pasic, Ph.D., Dean of the Lilly Family School of Philanthropy.

 Motivations for giving

 The Lilly research briefly highlights why people gave.
 Donors responded to urgent needs in a pandemic ravaged 2020.
-Individuals stepped up their support for charitable organizations through mutual aid efforts and person-to-person giving.
+Individuals increased their support for charitable organizations through mutual aid efforts and person-to-person giving.

 "Nonprofit leaders and fundraising professionals helped themselves by showing innovation in fundraising methods and donor outreach in raising financial support under difficult circumstances," Lilly notes.

-For most, pre-existing relationships provided a base of support while making new connections was harder to pull off.
+For most, pre-existing relationships provided a support base, while making new connections was harder to pull off.

 A spirit of generosity

 The Giving USA report for 2020 focuses on financial giving.
-However, there are other ways people can give that don't require wealth such as donating to local food banks and volunteering time feeding the homeless.
+However, other ways people can give don't require wealth, such as donating to local food banks and volunteering time to feed the homeless.

 The University of Notre Dame's Science of Generosity initiative provides an insightful look at the concept itself.
 In its roots, generosity meant "of noble birth."
-Over time that meaning began to change.
+However, over time that meaning began to change.
 Generosity evolved from family heritage to a nobility of spirit that would be found in people everywhere.
-It no longer depended on family history but whether a person actually possessed a spirit of generosity.
+It no longer depended on family history but on whether a person possessed a spirit of generosity.

 "Generosity, properly understood, could call any given person to a higher standard," the Science study concludes.

-An up-to-date definition of "generosity" refers to the virtue of giving good things to others freely and abundantly.
+An up-to-date definition of "generosity" refers to giving good things to others freely and abundantly.